kasir-barati/html-css/08-css/README.md

 ![Attribute value selector](./attribute-value.png)

-### `class` global attribute

-A set of space-separated tokens[^1] representing the various classes that the element belongs to.

 ## `[attribute~=value]`

-We use this selector to elements whose specified attribute value is a list of space-separated words, one of which matches the given value exactly.
+We use this selector to select elements whose the value of their specified attribute is a list of _space-separated_ words, one of which matches the given value exactly.
 Like `class` attribute.

 If "val":